 What t-SNE does NOT preserve:

-- Cluster sizes.
-A large cluster in t-SNE may have fewer or more cells than a small one
+- sizes.
+A large in t-SNE may have fewer or more than a small one

-In a t-SNE plot of single-cell data, the distance between cluster A and cluster B tells you nothing reliable about how different those cell types are transcriptomically.
-Two clusters that look far apart might be more similar to each other than two clusters that look adjacent.
-Use t-SNE for visualizing cluster membership, not for quantifying relationships.
+In a t-SNE plot of single- data, the distance between A and B tells you nothing reliable about how different those types are transcriptomically.
+Two that look far apart might be more similar to each other than two that look adjacent.
+Use t-SNE for visualizing membership, not for quantifying relationships.

 Perplexity parameter: controls the effective number of neighbors considered for each point.
 Low perplexity (5–10) captures very local structure; high perplexity (50–100) captures more global structure.
 Try multiple values — the "best" t-SNE depends on your question.